spacetelescope/stdatamodels/docs/source/jwst/transforms/index.rst

 of the transform.
 When a datamodel is loaded from a file, the ``from_yaml_tree`` method is called to reconstruct the transform model from its YAML representation.

-See :py:mod:`stdatamodels.jwst.transforms.converters` for documentation of all the available converters and implementation details.
+See the `asdf converters docs <https://www.asdf-format.org/projects/asdf/en/latest/asdf/extending/converters.html>`_ for documentation of all the available converters and implementation details.

 Legacy Transforms
 -----------------